ssb22/PrimerPooler/README.md

 If your CPU is modern enough to have them, Primer Pooler will take advantage of 64-bit registers and multiple cores.
 But it also runs on older equipment.

 Please note that Primer Pooler **does not design primers by itself.**  You must choose your primers first, whether by using NCBI’s [Primer BLAST](https://www.ncbi.nlm.nih.gov/tools/primer-blast/index.cgi) or any other method of your choice.
 Once you have your primers, Primer&nbsp;Pooler can partition them into pools.
+  * A newer option is McGill University’s [PrimerWeaver](https://ignea.lab.mcgill.ca/primerweaver/) (2026) which has integrated design and pooling in a browser-based interface.
+PrimerPooler remains suited to larger sets (thousands of primers) with control over the number of pools or if you need a command-line tool.

 Compiling from source
 ---------------------